Skip to content

 - uses: astral-sh/setup-uv@v5

-- run: uvx ruff-sync check --semantic
+run: uvx ruff-sync check --semantic --output-format github

 Automated Sync PRs